andremvsramos/42-Cub3d/README.md

  - Cub3D utilizes perspective rendering techniques to provide a sense of depth in a 2D environment, delivering an experience reminiscent of the original games.
  - Experience familiar textures and environments through texture mapping, capturing the visual essence of the classic games.
  - Cub3D employs a map configuration system using `.cub` files as input.
 These files specify elements like textures, colors, and the layout of the game world.

-## Project Progress

-- **Minimap Prototype (September 06, 2023):** We've added a prototype for a minimap bonus feature (commented out of the rendering).
-This feature will provide players with a top-down view of the game world, enhancing navigation and orientation.

-- **Player Movement (September 18, 2023):** Basic player movement has been successfully implemented.
-This includes arrow key and mouse controls for player movement within the game world.

-- **Texture Rendering (September 18, 2023):** Texture rendering has been successfully implemented.
-This achievement marks a significant enhancement in visual quality, replacing simple colors for walls and laying the foundation for future features like doors and more.

-- **Next Step:** Our next major goal is to implement doors and sprites, which will add interactivity and depth to the game environment.

 ## Getting Started